 If not, how do I achieve this?
 This is defined in the Deanery Educational Supervisor Guidance; a summary is completion of the online and/or face to face Thames Valley Deanery approved training.
 Then inform your Medical Education Manager (MEM) of this, and they will complete the process by informing the Deanery.

-What do I need to do to renew it?
+What do I need to do to maintain supervisor status?
 This is defined in the Educational Supervisor Guidance; a summary is to ensure you have four hours p.a. of CPD in your appraisal annually and discuss this element of your scope of practice in your appraisal.
-At five years, your MEM will inform the Deanery, once you confirm you have completed this.